A5t4t1ne/funalyzer/README.md

 # Funalyzer

 Binary Ninja plugin for improving SDK/library function detection in binaries.
-Mainly bi using the LibMatch algorithm.
+Mainly by using the LibMatch algorithm.